viktor-bujko/nswi041_enrollments_module/seminar-work.md

   - Enrollment has rules it has to obey.
 There will be a validation functionality in place that will make sure only correct enrollments are commited.

-## Actors
+#### Actors

-### Student
+##### Student

 Student actor represents a university student who will use the student information system as a main method of interaction between him and the university.

-### Teacher / Course garantor
+##### Teacher / Course garantor

-Teacher / Course garantor actor is a representation of an academic employee who is responsible for holding the lectures and/or practical tutorials.
+Teacher / Course garantor actor is a representation of an academic employee who is responsible for delivering the lectures and/or practical tutorials.

-### Student Affairs Department
+##### Student Affairs Department

 Student Affairs Departement actor represents a university / faculty department responsible for dealing with administration and control related tasks as well as helping students dealing with various types of problems they may encounter during their studies.

-## Use cases
+#### Use cases

-### Enrollments module use case diagram

 Usecase diagram describes the actors and the usecases which are relevant for the enrollment of a student in a course / schedule ticket for given semester.